lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 // MARK: -Methods
 ```

-Indentation is made with spaces, because tab symbols can be represented differently in different environments.
-One level of indentation is four spaces.
-Two spaces is an acceptable option.
+Indent using spaces, because tabs may render differently across environments.
+Use four spaces per indentation level (two spaces is acceptable if the whole project uses it consistently).

 Keep braces balanced: if you add inner spaces after `{`, add them before `}` as well.
 In this document, type declarations use spaced braces, and function/method bodies do not.

 Separate method implementations with a single blank line.
 Do not insert blank lines between property declarations or between method signatures in a protocol.

-End files with a single blank line.
+End each file with a single trailing newline.

 *Examples of file structure:*